 In 1908, WEB Du Bois wrote Princess Steel, a short story in which an African-American Sociologist creates a device enabling him to transcend time and space.
 He finds a kidnapped African Princess made from steel separated from her mother.

-It seems inescapable that the origins of Afrofuturism lie in the sense of Cultural alienation from within the African diaspora.
+It seems inescapable that the origins of Afrofuturism lie in the sense of Cultural dislocation caused by Slavery when it created an African diaspora.

-A manifestation of this phenomenon is perhaps the use of Western Industrial technological Motifs in combination with African aesthetics in the conception and creation of Afrofuturist expression.
+A manifestation of this phenomenon or Problem in Afrofuturism is perhaps the use of Western Industrial technological Motifs in combination with African aesthetics in the conception and creation of Afrofuturist expression.

 In my view, the overall intent of Afrofuturism is to address the interruption in the process of Black identity formation resulting from the violent Cultural dislocation caused by Slavery.

 For this reason, an integration of Afrofuturism rooted in the diasporan Cultural experience caused by Slavery with an Afrofuturist outlook based primarily on the direct African experience may result in Afrofuturist expression that encompasses the entire Universe of the contemporary Black experience Post-Slavery.

 Ultimately whether such a strict distinction actually exists between ‘Diaspora’ and ‘African’ Afuturism is a matter of interpretation.

 Nevertheless, if Afrofuturism is an Afrocentric Cultural mechanism for reclaiming Black Self esteem, then it may be helpful for Afrofuturism to transcend its origins in the Post-Traumatic Slave Syndrome in order that it may base its claims to contemporary Black self-esteem and identity from both the reservoirs of the diasporan Post-Slavery experience and direct African Cultural experience.